The Suitcase: Characters

 A jack-of-all-trades from London’s East End, Kenneth is quiet, intelligent, and charmingly quirky.
 He wears a pair of thick spectacles and works on the innards of aeroplanes—along with anything else that needs a fixin’ up or crackin’ open.
 He is Charlotte’s adoring husband.

 A former Red Cross clubmobile girl, Miss.
-Charlotte is a sweet-as-pie-on-a-hot-summer-day young lady from Natchez, Mississippi.
-All smiles and hospitality despite her current humble circumstances, she is a friend to everyone she meets, loves “swinging,” and types at a blazing 100 words per minute for business.
+Charlotte is a sweet-as-pie young lady from Natchez, Mississippi.
+All smiles and hospitality despite her current humble circumstances, she loves “swinging” and types at a blazing 100 words per minute for business.
 She is Kenny’s doting wife.

 Lottie Elders: